 |Credits:||15 NICATS / 7.5 ECTS|

 This module is practically based with comprehensive work sheets for each session and demonstrators available to answer any queries that may arise.
 Students are encouraged to work at their own speed depending on their previous experience.
 Students with no prior experience will need to spend more time than their more experienced counterparts outside the class sessions to complete the assignments contained in the work sheets.

-Students first learn to produce high-quality typeset reports using LaTeX and a stylesheet.
-This is followed by an introduction to the GNU Octave numerical mathematics package.
-The Octave language is essentially the same as the MATLAB language which is widely used in commercial and research environments for numerical modelling.
+The module starts with an introduction to the Python programming and scripting language, which is widely used in commercial and research environments for data analysis and numerical modelling.
+Next, students first learn to produce high-quality typeset reports using LaTeX and a stylesheet.
 The final part introduces the basic areas of digital electronics, as they might be encountered in physics instrumentation, etc., and to provide the necessary theoretical background to carry out experimental investigations.
 A small amount of analogue electronics is also covered, this being included for the benefit of those students who will choose to do no further electronics modules.
 The skills developed in this module will be applied and developed throughout the programme.

 Every physicist must be able to analyse data, evaluate theoretical models, and present their work in the form of a technical report.
 They must also be able to perform investigations, such as experiments, and solve the problems they encounter in a systematic and logical manner.